ethanancell/spatial-split/README.md

 a spatial process can be assumed at the smaller scale.

 ## Project guide
-All scripts run in this project assume a working directory of the base directory of the project.
+When running scripts in R, make sure that the working directory is set to the base directory of this project.